YichaoCai1/yichaocai1.github.io/_posts/2021-11-22-causal-inference.md

 [2] Judea Pearl, Madelyn Glymour, and Nicholas P. Jewell.
 Counterfactuals and Their Applications.
 In Causal Inference in Statistics: A Primer.
 John Wiley & Sons, Ltd, 2016.

 [3] d-separation: How to determine which variables are independent in a Bayes net.
-Available online: http://web.mit.edu/jmn/www/6.034/d-separation.pdf (accessed on Nov.
+[Available online](http://web.mit.edu/jmn/www/6.034/d-separation.pdf), (accessed on Nov.
 3, 2021).

 [4] Peter Spirtes and Kun Zhang.
-Causal discovery and inference: concepts and recent methodological advances.
-Appl Inform 3, 3 (2016). https://doi.org/10.1186/s40535-016-0018-x
+[Causal discovery and inference: concepts and recent methodological advances.](https://doi.org/10.1186/s40535-016-0018-x) Appl Inform 3, 3 (2016).